 First, a bit about terminology: A Realtor® belongs to the National Association of Realtors® (or NAR), composed of nearly 1.6 million members.
 Not all real estate agents are Realtors, but for the purposes of this article, we’ll sometimes use the two terms interchangeably.

 First, know that there are different options for interviewing Realtors.
 You could schedule an interview:

 You might aim to interview at least three agents for comparison’s sake, though you may choose to interview more or fewer.

-Create a list of interview questions beforehand if you’re short on time.
+Create a list of interview questions beforehand to help you stay on track.
 And it may help to group your questions together so that by the time the interview is over, you understand:

 • What the agent’s personality and character are like: Is this person supportive and positive?
 Do they sound rushed and distracted?

 What to Ask About a Realtor’s Background